 - Health and fitness: Smartwatches and wearable technology can track fitness activity (such as running distance) and benchmark it against a similar demographic.

 - Transportation: Logistics companies implement telematics systems to improve driver productivity and safety.
-A truck tracker can be used to support route optimization, fuel efficiency, driver safety and compliance.
+A lorry tracker can be used to support route optimisation, fuel efficiency, driver safety and compliance.

 Other industries where GPS is used include: agriculture, autonomous vehicles, sales and services, the military, mobile communications, security, and fishing.

 How accurate is GPS?